NeenoSub/Neeno-s-Cookie-Importer/README.md

 Add extension from official Firefox Addons: [Firefox Add-ons](https://addons.mozilla.org/en-US/firefox/addon/neeno-cookie-importer/)

-**The definitive session management suite for developers to master browser cookies with precision, speed, and unlimited scale.**

 **Neeno's Cookie Importer** transforms the complex workflow of managing session data into a seamless experience.
 Powered by a brand new IndexedDB architecture, v2.4.9 evolves into a heavyweight toolkit: allowing you to **Snapshot** unlimited sessions for later use, **Lock** critical cookies against accidental deletion, and **Edit** advanced attributes directly from a non-blocking UI.